MY STORY

 Soon after writing the book, I began exploring my own connection to the natural world, so I put down my pen and picked up a hiking pole for a new adventure as a nature guide, leading folks throughout the red rock trails of Sedona,

 Arizona.
-Meeting people from all walks of life from across the globe, I began to appreciate the connections we make when we share our stories.
-There’s no better way to get to know someone than to share the trail together.
-This experience opened a new path for me to combine my love of nature and writing, leading writing workshops to explore storytelling while deepening our connection to the natural world.
+Meeting people from all walks of life from across the globe, I began to appreciate the connections we make when sharing our stories.
+There’s no better way to get to know someone than hiking a trail together.
+This experience inspired a new path: creating Prose in the Park workshops, where participants are invited to explore storytelling while reconnecting with the natural world.

 “Storytelling is the Heart of our Nature”

 After years of exploration, I finally became comfortable with not having all the pieces to my life’s puzzle.
 However, all those trails of curiosity led me on so many wonder filled adventures fueled by a desire to find connection.
-So, it only makes sense that my work today centers around connection; connection to one another, connection to Nature, and connecting through the art of storytelling.
+So, it only makes sense that my work today centers around connection; connection to Nature, and to each other through the art of storytelling.

-My storytelling journey continues to lead me to new places.
-In my current role as President-Elect of Women Writing the West, a wonderful organization of multi-talented women writers, I’m honored to join the effort in elevating women’s voices through the art of storytelling.
+As my storytelling journey leads me to new places, I’m honored to currently serve as President-Elect of Women Writing the West, an organization of multi-talented writers dedicated to elevating women’s voices through the art of storytelling.

 LET'S CONNECT @suziviewz